Nepomuceno/Availability-Tutorial/Timeout/README.md

   - Run the Add Product Query, show that we get a 200 as we create the entity
   - Optionally, show the entity in the Db
 We lock the Products table
-	- Use the provided script to create a 1 minute lock
+	- Use the provided script to create a 1 minute lock (in Products-Core/Data)
-	- We won't return for that 1 minute, as we are are waiting for the lock
+	- We won't return for that 1 minutes, as we are are waiting for the lock
 	- Note that we use a value of 0 to set 'infinite timeout'
 	- Use the SQL Activity Monitor to show the Lock, on which we are waiting and the long running WAITFOR process
 	- Show in Fiddler that we are waiting
 	- Whilst we are waiting, discuss
 		- Default SQL Timeout of 30s is too long, in fact the minimum timeout of 1s is too long for most use cases.
 		- Also discuss the difference between how long we wait before timing out for a connection (connection string), and for a command to run (SqlCommand)
 This locks a thread up whilst we are waiting.

+--> Switch to After solution
+Start the Product-API
+We lock the Products table
+	- Use the provided script to create a 1 minute lock (in Products-Core/Data)
+	- We won't return for that 1 minute, as we are are waiting for the lock
+	- Use the SQL Activity Monitor to show the Lock, on which we are waiting and the long running WAITFOR process Use Fiddler and the Composer
+  - Run the Add Product Query, show that we get a 500 because we timeout on the add product attempt This locks a thread up whilst we are waiting.

 SHOWING AN HTTP TIMEOUT
 -----------------------